Malaysia jungle graves add to Obama's trade pact headache in Congress

 The State Department would need to show that Malaysia has neither fully complied with minimum anti-trafficking standards nor made significant efforts to do so to justify keeping Malaysia on Tier 3.

-Malaysia has an estimated 2 million illegal migrant laborers, many of whom work in conditions of forced labor under employers and recruitment companies in sectors ranging from electronics to palm oil to domestic service.
+Malaysia has an estimated 2 million illegal migrant labourers, many of whom work in conditions of forced labour under employers and recruitment companies in sectors ranging from electronics to palm oil to domestic service.

-"TPP is on track to require signatory countries to address forced labor through enforceable labor provisions, which would be a major step forward in regional and international efforts to address this problem," the official said.
+"TPP is on track to require signatory countries to address forced labour through enforceable labour provisions, which would be a major step forward in regional and international efforts to address this problem," the official said.
 "Further, we are working with Malaysia on specific actions to help ensure that it can meet this commitment.”

-The trade battle could peak in the deeply divided House in mid-June if Republican House Speaker John Boehner estimates there are enough votes to pass a bill that he favors.
+The trade battle could peak in the deeply divided House in mid-June if Republican House Speaker John Boehner estimates there are enough votes to pass a bill that he favours.

 For many wavering lawmakers, the main worry is the economic impact the deal would have on their home districts.